KxSystems/mqtt/examples/README.md

-# Examples

-Basic q producer and receiver examples are available in the `examples` subdirectory, which connect to the MQTT broker at the Mosquitto brokers default port 1883.
+# kdb+ interface for MQTT (Examples)

+The demonstration documented below provides users with a simple example use case for the interfacing of kdb+ with the MQTT messaging protocol.

+## Requirements

 It is assumed that the user has installed the `mqtt.so` or `mqtt.dll` binary in `$QHOME/[wlm](32|64)` following the instructions outlined [here](../README.md)

+This demonstration requires that a MQTT broker is running on port 1883.
+This is the default running port for a Mosquitto broker running locally.
 You can install a local MQTT instance from Mosquitto by following the instructions [here](https://mosquitto.org/download/).
 This can be connected to locally or from a docker container (updating the connection address as appropriate).

+## Example

-The following shows the initialization of the example script and expected output.
+* The following shows the initialization of the example script and expected output.

 ```
 $q producer.q